Article Image

 Under new maps, the composition of this district has changed somewhat, moving a few points to the left, but still in swing district territory.
 Oak Creek continues to be the main city this district is organized around, but previously it stretched west into redder territory near Franklin, and now, bends north toward Milwaukee Mitchell International Airport.

-Rodriguez’ opponent is David Marstellar, who did not face a challenge in the primary.
+Rodriguez’ opponent is David Marsteller, who did not face a challenge in the primary.
 This is his first time running for office, but he’s been involved in politics for some time, dating back to 2008 as a member of the Obama for America campaign, and also in caucus chair roles within the Democratic Party of Wisconsin in recent years.
 He’s a member of the LGBTQ community and is married to Israel “Issy” Ramon, who currently serves as the Milwaukee County Register of Deeds.
 Marstellar is a heart transplant survivor and says this care was made possible by the Affordable Care Act, leading to his continued advocacy on health care issues.

 CNalysis: Lean D (FLIP)